Zhongshan Island

-Zhongshan Island, formerly also known as Macau Island or Xiangshan Island, (Note: Previous romanisations include Macao Island, Heangshan Island, and Hiang Shan Island.) is a river island on the west bank of the Pearl River Delta in Guangdong, China.
-This area is separated from the mainland by a narrow waterway, and has a population of about 2.8 million.
-At the southern tip of the island is the peninsular part of the Macao Special Administrative Region.
-The rest of the island (and more than 70% of the population) is part of the cities of Zhongshan and Zhuhai.
+Zhongshan Island (中山岛, JUNG-shawn), formerly also known as Macau Island or Xiangshan Island, (Note: Previous romanisations include Macao Island, Heangshan Island, and Hiang Shan Island.) is a river island on the west bank of the Pearl River Delta in Guangdong, China.
+This area is separated from the rest of the river delta by the Xi River and Shiqi River, and consists of portions of three cities with a combined population of approximately 3.6 million as of 2020: Macau, Zhuhai and Zhongshan.
+This places Zhongshan Island among the world's most populous islands, similar to Shikoku or Puerto Rico.

+At the southern tip of the island is the Macau Peninsula, with more than 500 thousand people.
+The remainder of the island (and more than 80% of the population) is part of Zhongshan (approximately 1.8 million people) and Xiangzhou District of Zhuhai (approximately 1.3 million people).

-China considers the island to have been linked to the continent and is no longer an island since the time of Ming dynasty (14-17th century).
-There are also studies which state the area was a group of islets and shoals by Ming dynasty.
+China considers the island to have been linked to the continent and no longer an island since the time of the Ming dynasty (14-17th century).
+There are also studies which state the area was a group of islets and shoals by the time of the Ming dynasty.
+However, this has been debated as Zhongshan Island still remains separated from the continent by the Pearl River from three sides and the ocean from the fourth side.
+If counted as an island, it is the second most densely populated island in China.

+A map of the Pearl River estuary in 1863.
+Zhongshan Island, on the lower left corner, is labelled as Macao Island, and separated from the mainland by the Shiqi River (labelled as "Hong Shan or Broadway River").